 NO HIDDEN FEES

-This most practical and proper solution to establish a limited liability partnership for the UK entrepreneurs.
-You need to have two members and registered address to comply with this start-up option.
+This most practical and proper solution to establish a limited liability partnership for self employed.
+You need to have two members and registered address to comply with this option.

-This option is for customers who want all the traditional trappings of legal UK LLP formation with impressive bound documents:
+This option is for sole traders who want all the traditional trappings of legal UK LLP formation with impressive bound documents:

 One complete year of London registered address and lifetime customer support, free reminders to the annual accounts and returns.